 During a CT urogram, an X-ray dye (iodine contrast material) is injected into a vein in your hand or arm.
 The dye flows into the kidneys, ureters and bladder, outlining each of these structures.
 X-ray pictures are taken at specific times during the exam, so your doctor can clearly see your urinary tract and assess how well it's working.

-A CT urogram is used to examine your kidneys, ureters and bladder.
+A CT urogram is used to examine the kidneys, ureters and bladder.
 It lets your doctor see the size and shape of these structures to determine if they're working properly and to look for any signs of disease that may affect your urinary system.

 If you are pregnant or think that you may be pregnant, tell your doctor before having a CT urogram.
 Though the risk to an unborn baby is small, your doctor may consider whether it's better to wait or to use another imaging test.

-For a CT urogram, you usually lie on your back on an exam table, though you may be asked to lie on your side or stomach.
+For a typical CT urogram, you lie on your back on an exam table, though you may be asked to lie on your side or stomach.
 Straps and pillows may be used to help you maintain the correct position and keep still during the exam.
 You may be asked to change positions during the CT urogram.

 An IV line is placed into a vein in your hand or arm through which the X-ray dye is injected.
 You may feel a warm, flushed sensation when the dye is injected and notice a metallic taste in your mouth for a minute or two.
 The contrast material may briefly make you feel like you have to urinate.